The Bravados: Plot

+The designated executioner arrives and goes to check the men's height and weight in the jail.
+He is an imposter however and stabs the sheriff, who then manages to shoot and kill him.
+The four inmates escape though and take a young woman named Emma hostage.
+A posse rides in pursuit and Douglass joins them the following day, when they find the body of the real executioner, who was ambushed.

+The outlaws realize that Douglass is the man they must deal with, and Parral is assigned the job of ambushing him.
+He fails and Douglass kills him after showing him a photograph of his dead wife, despite him denying any knowledge of her.
+Douglass continues to trail the remaining three, confronting Taylor who he captures and ropes by his feet, hanging him upside-down from a tree.

-The two remaining fugitives reach the house of John Butler (Gene Evans), a prospector and Douglass' neighbor.
-Butler tells the men he needs to get to work outside and leaves, in actuality attempting to escape.
-Zachary shoots and kills him; Lujan goes to retrieve a sack of coins which Butler had taken with him.
-While Lujan is doing this, Zachary rapes Emma.
-Lujan sees riders approaching, calls to Zachary, and they flee, leaving the girl behind.
-The riders turn out to be Josefa and one of her ranch-hands, who now spot Douglass coming toward them from another direction.
-The posse also arrives and Emma's father and fiancé find Emma.
+The two remaining fugitives reach the house of John Butler, a prospector and Douglass' neighbor.
+Butler tells the men he needs to get to work outside and tries to escape.
+Zachary shoots and kills him, whilst Lujan goes to retrieve a sack of coins which Butler had taken with him.
+While Lujan is doing this, Zachary rapes Emma and, after seeing riders approaching, they both flee, leaving the girl behind.
+The riders turn out to be Josefa and one of her ranch hands, who spot Douglass coming from another direction.
+The main posse also arrives.

 Douglass goes to his ranch to get fresh mounts, but finds that the fugitives have taken his last horses.
-He leaves Josefa with his daughter.
-In a town just across the Mexican border, Douglass enters a bar and finds Zachary.
-The outlaw claims not to know the woman in the picture Douglass shows him and shouts at him to let him be.
-Douglass draws his gun, Zachary pulls his, and Douglass shoots him dead.
+In a town just across the Mexican border, Douglass finds Zachary in a bar.
+The outlaw claims not to know the woman in the picture Douglass shows him, but Douglass draws his gun and shoots him dead.
 He then goes on to the home of the fourth man, Lujan, who has a family of his own.
-When shown a photo of Douglass's wife, Lujan says he has never seen the woman before.
-He recalls that he and his companions had ridden past the ranch.
+When shown the photo of Douglass's wife, Lujan also says he has never seen her before.
 Douglass points to Lujan's sack of coins and tells him that whoever killed his wife stole that from his ranch.
 Lujan explains that he took the bag from Butler, whereupon Douglass realizes that Butler was the murderer.

-Now knowing that the four men whom he pursued had nothing to do with his wife's death, Douglass realizes that he is no better than they were, having killed three of them in cold blood.
+Now knowing that the four men whom he pursued had nothing to do with his wife's death, Douglass regrets having killed three of them.
 He returns to town and goes to the church to ask for forgiveness.
 The priest says that while he cannot condone Douglass' actions, he respects him for not making excuses for what he has done.
-Josefa arrives with Douglass' daughter, and they exit the church together.
+Josefa arrives with Douglass' daughter and they exit the church together.